4 ways to figure out your home value

 - Minor items: broken appliances, loose floorboards, peeling paint, etc. -- These items don't majorly ding your home's actual market value, but can greatly affect your buyers' perceived value.
 Usually your agent will suggest you repair the items that you can afford to.

 This is the subjective part.
 Fortunately, when you work with an experienced agent who has a pulse on the local market, he or she will be able to guide you in any aesthetic changes you should consider before listing.

 - Major items: architectural features (columns, spiral staircases, roof lines, etc), floorplan and room configuration, size of bathrooms and closets, etc. -- These are items that are difficult to change, and while they will appeal to some buyers, others will dislike them.

 - Minor items: paint colors, wallpaper, flooring, counters, lighting, plumbing fixtures, etc. -- These are the items buyers are encouraged to look past as they're relatively easy to fix.
 Your real estate agent may suggest you make some minor changes (such as painting walls a neutral color) as your budget allows.

 A right-priced home will sell faster and have fewer hassles during the negotiation and appraisal process.
 While online calculators exist and you can do your own research, it's no substitute for the experience and expertise that a local real estate agent that specializes in your area can bring to the table.

 Let Dwellful Connect You To That Agent

-Dwellful matches sellers to top-performing agents that specialize in your area and in the type of property you're selling.
+Dwellful matches sellers to top-performing agents that specialize in your area and in the type of property you're selling, from Cambridge, MA to Fort Lauderdale, FL and everywhere in between.
 To better understand the market in your area, download our FREE Zip Code Snapshot and view median sale price, average sale to list ratio, and more.